 There are quite a few ingredients listed here but don’t be put off because this baked cheesecake is actually really rather simple to make.

-I went “wrong” by using a whole-nut peanut butter rather than an additive filled regular kind.
+I went “wrong” by using a whole-nut peanut butter rather than the additive filled regular kind.
 It turns out that they don’t sub each other terribly well!
 It made quite a difference to the flavour but I loved it!
-A cheaper, more traditional variety with more sugar and fat will probably result in a rather less delicate affair.
+A cheaper, more traditional variety of peanut butter with more sugar and fat will probably result in a rather less delicate affair.
 Also great!

 The brownie base is neither too dark nor too sweet and the sour cream layer on top (which is essentially optional) provides a tangy note.
 A very happy accident indeed!

-Make Chocolate Brownie Peanut Cheesecake into a Feast
+Make Chocolate Peanut Butter Cheesecake into a Feast

 Ingredients for Chocolate Brownie Peanut Cheesecake